pavinpp/MSc-MCM-JAX/README.md

 [![License](https://img.shields.io/badge/License-Apache_2.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)
-# gEOS-LB: A Python-based, Accelerated, Differentiable Massively Parallel Lattice Boltzmann Library for Modeling Multiphase and Multiphysics Flows & Physics-Based Machine Learning
+# JAX-LaB: A Python-based, Accelerated, Differentiable Massively Parallel Lattice Boltzmann Library for Modeling Multiphase and Multiphysics Flows & Physics-Based Machine Learning

-gEOS-LB is a fully differentiable, accelerated multiphysics and multiphase 2D/3D Lattice Boltzmann Method (LBM) Python library written in [JAX](https://github.com/google/jax) and it provides a unified workflow for forward and inverse modeling of multiphase flows. gEOS-LB is an extension of [XLB](https://github.com/Autodesk/XLB) and adds support multiphase and multiphysics flows to the original library.
+JAX-LaB is a fully differentiable, accelerated multiphysics and multiphase 2D/3D Lattice Boltzmann Method (LBM) Python library written in [JAX](https://github.com/google/jax) and it provides a unified workflow for forward and inverse modeling of multiphase flows.
+JAX-LaB is an extension of [XLB](https://github.com/Autodesk/XLB) and adds support multiphase and multiphysics flows to the original library.

 ## Showcase
 <!-- <p align="center">